 To make Namak Pare at home follow the detailed step by step recipe with photos posted below.

 Namak Pare Recipe

 - 1/2 Cup Sooji (Rava / Semolina)

 - 2 Teaspoon Ajwain (Carom Seeds)

 - 1-2 Teaspoon Salt, or to taste

-- 1 Cup Desi Ghee or Cooking Oil
+- 2-3 Tablespoons Desi Ghee or Cooking Oil

-Step By Step Instructions With Photos For Namak Pare Recipe
+Step By Step Instructions for Namak Pare Recipe

-Shape the divided dough into balls and place them onto a flat surface.
+- Place the dough onto a flat surface.
 Use a rolling pin to flatten them out into round discs of around 10-12 inches in diameter.